Global Garbage Truck Bodies Market in Vietnam – Manufacturing and Consumption, Outlook and Forecast 2020-2026

-Garbage truck or dustcart refers to a truck specially designed to collect municipal solid waste and haul the collected waste to a solid waste treatment facility such as a landfill.
-Other common names for this type of truck include trash truck in the United States, and rubbish truck, junk truck, dumpster, bin wagon, dustbin lorry, bin lorry or bin van elsewhere.
-Technical names include waste collection vehicle and refuse collection vehicle.
+Garbage truck or dvietnam tcart refers to a truck specially designed to collect municipal solid waste and haul the collected waste to a solid waste treatment facility such as a landfill.
+Other common names for this type of truck include trash truck in the United States, and rubbish truck, junk truck, dumpster, bin wagon, dvietnam tbin lorry, bin lorry or bin van elsewhere.
+Technical names include waste collection vehicle and refvietnam e collection vehicle.
 These trucks are a common sight in most urban areas.

 Major manufacturers of garbage trucks include Mack and Autocar Trucks.
-Major manufacturers of garbage truck bodies (not the truck itself) include McNeilus, and Heil, Kirchhoff Group, New Way.
+Major manufacturers of garbage truck bodies (not the truck itself) include McNeilvietnam , and Heil, Kirchhoff Group, New Way.

 Vietnam Garbage Truck Bodies Market Revenue, 2015-2020, 2021-2026, ($ millions)